 One more note: This recipe depends heavily on really good, fresh tomatoes.
 If you can’t find nice tomatoes where you are, wait until you can.
 I had in mind that I wanted to try this when I went to the store but I didn’t make up my mind until I saw the gorgeous mixed cherry tomatoes.
 You can use all red cherry tomatoes if you’d like, but I used the variety you see here in the foreground.

-And without further adieu (I really could go on about this dish all day), I give you Steamed Mussels with Fresh Tomatoes and Parmesan.
+I really could go on about this dish all day!
+But I won’t.
+I give you Steamed Mussels with Fresh Tomatoes and Parmesan.